At CloudM, we talk "cloud" everyday. We know our secondary servers from our SaaS Integrations and our Managed Domains from our Multi-Cloud.

-A good example would be a user being promoted to a Manager position within your company.
+A good example would be a user being promoted to a Manager position within a company.

-They need access to certain calendars and files (without losing the ones they already have as part of their Organizational Unit) and you may have set up specific policies to secure Manager passwords and how the are offboarded.
+Needing access to certain calendars and files (without losing the ones they already have as part of their Organizational Unit) and may have set up specific policies to secure Manager passwords and how they are offboarded.

 They would automatically receive all the privileges required for their new role, without losing their existing permissions and access, but with policies that overwrite their current policies, where appropriate.

 |Source||The Source (or Source Platform) is the platform / domain that users and data are migrated from.||Source examples: Google Vault, Google Workspace, Microsoft 365, Oracle Communications.
 Share Point, Drop Box, IMAP etc|

 |Virtual Machine||A Virtual Machine is an emulation of a physical computer, hosted on a computer.||

 Setting up Virtual Machines using GCP or Microsoft Azure to create multiple secondary servers without needing the physical architecture.